 Research is a central piece of academic life at Boston College.
 The university is dedicated to conducting nationally and internationally significant research that advances understanding, enriches culture, and addresses pressing social needs.
 One sign of the maturity of a campus community is its ability to bring students and faculty together across disciplinary boundaries to explore important issues.
 Through their research, our faculty fosters the intellectual development and personal formation of our students.

-Boston College hosts over 40 Research Centers and Institutes that allow faculty and students to cooperate on research and teaching.
+Boston College hosts more than 35 Research Centers and Institutes that allow faculty and students to cooperate on research and teaching.
 Boston College's Centers and Institutes make significant contributions in scientific research, the exploration of the relationship between religion and society, and improved practice in education, philanthropy and corporate conduct.

-In addition to the world-class resources available at the university, the Graduate School of Arts and Sciences participates in a host of academic consortia which expand the range of resources already available to its students:
+In addition to the world-class resources available at the university, the Graduate School participates in a host of academic consortia which expand the range of resources already available to its students:

 -The Boston-Area Consortium allows graduate students to cross-register for courses at Boston University, Brandeis University and Tufts University.

 -The Boston Library Consortium allows Boston College students to access to millions of volumes and other services at nineteen area institutions in addition to the world class resources available through the Boston College Library System.